 “That could be a problem,” Fells warned.

 “Well,” said Renny, “at least I understand your problem.
 I think it’s the same for me.
 Only I enjoy it.”

-"I know it will all feel normal eventually," Darneley said.
-"I just want to be able to think about something else for a bit.
-Or about nothing."
+“I know this will all feel normal eventually,” Darneley said.
+“I just want to be able to think about something else for a bit.
+Or about nothing.”

 “Tell you what,” said Fells, “I have a guitar.
 If the others don’t mind, I could play.
 If you just lie quietly and listen, maybe that will take your mind off the way your body feels.”

 “Thank you.
 Even if it doesn’t work, thank you for trying.”

 “How about it?” asked Fells.
 “Is it okay with the rest of you?”